outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - move examples from faq/drinkme/readme to docs

   - add to ml

+    - identify insights like 'power/privilege causes structure' and 'genes co-occur with other genes in small groups of genes, small groups which co-occur in general types' in the problem of 'identify race from minimal structures like x-rays'
+      - a variable (like visible structures such as race) that is detectable in an interaction type (like social interactions, specifically where you can see/hear someone) would be an input to other interactions of that type (other social interactions, such as 'making easy judgments based on cheap info like visual structures to differentiate/filter their investments of resources like work into social interactions' and 'allocating resources, such as medicine') which would have an impact on structures (like bone density & other physically detectable signs of health, including visible structures like race, as a health problem can distort a physical structure, even skin color which is highly correlated with race), creating a causal loop where physical structures cause differences in interactions like resource allocations, leading to differences in health, leading to differences in physical structures

     - identify ability of a variable to contribute to the output by how much it can contribute once you apply conversion functions to change it (how powerful/robust its contribution is)
       - if it doesnt change its influence even after many changes, it could be an interface variable which changes develop on, rather than a normal variable easily invalidated by changes, and more drastic changes will be required to invalidate its influence, like replacement with alternative interfaces
       - identify how important a variable is by how many changes/combinations of other structures are required to replace it